Citi® Double Cash Card review: 18-month BT offer

 discontinued

-Where the Citi® Double Cash card excels is in straightforward cash back earning.
-With the Citi® Double Cash card you earn 1% when you make a purchase plus an additional 1% when you pay for those purchases.
-While this is less than the possible 10% cash back rate offered by the Discover It® card, you earn the same rate on all purchases and you don’t have to worry about opting into quarterly bonus categories.
-Remember though, the match offered by Discover is only good for the first year.
+Where the Citi Double Cash® Card excels is in straightforward cash back earning.
+With the Citi Double Cash® Card you earn 1% when you make a purchase plus an additional 1% when you pay for those purchases.
+While this is less than the possible 10% cash back rate offered by the CardName card, you earn the same rate on all purchases and you don’t have to worry about opting into quarterly bonus categories.
+Remember though, the match offered by Discover is only good for the first year for all new cardmembers.
 After that, you'll just earn 5% in rotating categories up to the quarterly maximum when you activate, and then 1% on everything else.

 discontinued

 For those who want a no annual fee cash back card without the hassle of rotating categories, the CardName and CardName are both great options.
 One of the largest differences between the cards is their introductory bonus offers.
 The Quicksilver card has a one-time introductory bonus offer of $200 after spending $500 on purchases during the first three months of card membership.
-The Citi® Double Cash Card does not have an introductory cash back bonus offer, although it does have an an intro 18 month 0% APR offer on balance transfers (then, RegAPR).
+The Citi Double Cash® Card has a welcome bonus of $200 cash back after you spend $1,500 on purchases in the first six months of account opening.

 These cards also differ in their cash back earnings rates.
-The Citi® Double Cash card earns 1% cash back when you make a purchase plus 1% cash back as you pay for those purchases for a possible total of 2% cash back on all your purchases, while the Quicksilver card earns a flat-rate 1.5% cash back on all purchases made.
+The Citi Double Cash® Card earns unlimited 1% cash back when you make a purchase plus 1% cash back as you pay for those purchases for a possible total of 2% cash back on all your purchases, while the Quicksilver card earns a flat-rate 1.5% cash back on all purchases made.

-CardName is best for consumers with excellent or good credit who are interested in earning cash-back rewards, but don't want to keep up with rotating categories or spending caps.
+CardName is best for consumers with excellent, good or fair credit who are interested in earning cash-back rewards, but don't want to keep up with rotating categories or spending caps.
 As with any rewards card, the ideal cardholder is someone who will pay their balance in full each month so that interest charges don't eat into the rewards you're earning.

 Lastly, it's also important to remember that this card does charge foreign transaction fees, so you should plan to carry a different card along when you travel abroad.

-Citi® Double Cash Card - 18 month BT offer Compared to Other Cash back Cards
+Citi Double Cash® Card Compared to Other Cash back Cards

 Apply online for Blue Cash Preferred® Card from American Express